pswhdev/mastermind/README.md

 __Cursor Pointer__

-  - Cusror pointer has been used on button, pegs and colors for better UX
+  - Cusror pointer has been used on button, "pegs" and colors for better UX

 Example of pointer cursor:
 ![Pointer over color](documentation/pointer_example.png)